I was asked yesterday what I thought it takes to successfully stick to an improved diet. My answer, to keep it VERY SIMPLE.

 To begin with, I used lukewarm water to make my brushes damp and prepare them for the “lathering” that should follow.
 After that, I poured 2-3 droplets of the Dr Bronner’s Baby Mild Liquid Soap (a tiny, tiny bit goes a long way!) into the palm of my hand and started swirling each brush until the soap formed a soft and gentle foam.
 Soon, the foam would change its colour from white to beige and light pink, respectively, and show its cleansing powers.
 So far, so good.
 Following this, I rinsed my brushes under clear, lukewarm water and made sure that no soap would remain in the bristles.

 Shaping and laying the brushes out carefully to let them air dry, I could already tell that Dr Bronner’s has done a really good job.
 The bristles were squeaky clean and I could not detect any coloured spots in the bristles that would indicate remains of make-up products.
 Once they were dried, I was more than happy with the result:

 The dry and freshly cleaned brushes confirmed my first impression.
 Plus, in comparison to many other products especially made for deep cleansing make-up brushes, the liquid soap left the bristles feeling soft and flexible.
 However, there is still one point I am rather displeased with: While my synthetic make-up brushes look “So Fresh and So Clean, Clean…”, my eyeshadow brush made of a blend of real and synthetic hair seems to have suffered from the soapy treatment.
 It looked more tousled and a bit out of shape.

-In general, I am suprised how well Dr Bronner’s liquid soap works for deep cleansing make-up brushes.
-From now on, I will defintely use the Baby Mild soap to clean my brushes.
+In general, I am surprised how well Dr Bronner’s liquid soap works for deep cleansing make-up brushes.
+From now on, I will definitely use the Baby Mild soap to clean my brushes.